datoptron/datoptron-website/_pages/tools.md

                 <a href="{{ site.baseurl }}/crowdheritage">
                   <h3>CrowdHeritage</h3>
                   <p>
-                    CrowdHeritage is an open online platform for conducting crowdsourcing campaigns in order to enrich and validate the metadata of cultural heritage collections.
+                    CrowdHeritage is an online platform for conducting crowdsourcing campaigns in order to enrich and validate the metadata of cultural heritage collections.
                   </p>
                 </a>
                 <a class="more" href="{{ site.baseurl }}/crowdheritage">Learn More</a>